RaulDa/CarND-Kidnapped-Vehicle-P8/README.md

 The particle filter achieve an approximate error of .115 for `x`, 0.095 for `y` and 0.03 for `theta` during the simulation, as shown in the video:

 [![Alt text for your video](https://i.ytimg.com/vi/J-JSZ5nrHpA/hqdefault.jpg?sqp=-oaymwEZCNACELwBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLBaMwzkJAREYwPgXauMBz1Tg2zMMA)](https://www.youtube.com/watch?v=J-JSZ5nrHpA)

-After 100 seconds the success message specified in the rubric is shown.